peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 ---
 layout: post
-title: "4 Reasons You Shouldn't Use a JavaScript Framework"
+title: "Why You Should Use a JavaScript Framework"
 date: 2019-07-13 00:00:00
 categories: [programming]
 ---

-Lately I've noticed some folks on Twitter who reject the use of JavaScript frameworks.
-Hi They insist that frameworks are overly-complicated, bloated, and unnecessary.
-They claim that "Vanilla JS" is all you need to build a web application these days.
+Lately I've noticed some folks on Twitter who insist that JavaScript frameworks are overly-complicated, bloated, and unnecessary.
+They claim that “Vanilla JS” is all you need to build a web application these days.
 Here are some examples:

 The backlash against frameworks and libraries for web development is in some ways understandable.